Which of the following is the correct molecular equation for the ... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correct molecular equation for the reaction between sodium chloride and sodium carbonate in aqueous solution?
+Which of the following is the correct molecular equation for the reaction between strontium nitrate and potassium iodate?

 A